Bi666/Bi666/README.md

 - 👋 Hi, I’m @Bi666
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning in BEng of SWJTU & Bsc of Leeds
+- 🌱 I’m currently learning in BEng of SWJTU & BSc of Leeds
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me by Email 2488214334@qq.com, mn21bw@leeds.ac.uk